yanchuiko/Airline-Flight-Management-DB/README.md

 - **Overbooking Prevention:** Ensures no flight is booked beyond its seat capacity.
 - **Change Logging:** Tracks updates to critical fields in `flight` and `ticket` tables.
 - **Reporting:** Includes seasonal revenue, high-spending passengers, busiest airports, and more.

+---

+For full technical details, please refer to the highly technical documentation in **Documentation.docx**.